 An old drug called levamisole is exacerbating health risks for cocaine users in the United States.
 From the early 2000s to recently, traces of levamisole have been found in various shipments of cocaine.
-The Drug Enforcement Agency (DEA) estimated that 80% of cocaine is cut with levamisole, which is linked to debilitating and often fatal immunologic side effects in cocaine users.1 At Clearbrook rehab in PA, we treat people with substance use disorders like cocaine addiction, and we wanted to look at this often used cutting agent, how it affects the body, and why it’s used to cut cocaine.
+The Drug Enforcement Agency (DEA) estimated that 80% of cocaine is cut with levamisole, which is linked to debilitating and often fatal immunologic side effects in cocaine users.1 At our Clearbrook Pennsylvania rehab, we treat people with substance use disorders like cocaine addiction, and we wanted to look at this commonly used cutting agent, how it affects the body, and why it’s used to cut cocaine.

 What Is Levamisole?

-Levamisole is an antihelminthic drug or immunomodulatory agent, previously used to treat parasitic, viral, and bacterial infections before being approved by the FDA as a supplemental treatment for colon cancer.
-Anthelmintics are a group of drugs that are used to expel parasitic worms (helminths) from the body by causing as little damage to the host as possible.
+Also known as levamisole hydrochloride, levamisole is an antihelminthic drug or immunomodulatory agent, previously used to treat parasitic, viral, and bacterial infections before being approved by the FDA as a supplemental treatment for colon cancer.
+Anthelmintics are a group of drugs that are used to expel parasitic worms (helminths) from the body by causing as slight damage to the host as possible.
 As an immunomodulatory drug, levamisole also changes the body’s immune system by either activating or suppressing certain functions.
 Due to its immunomodulatory side effects, it’s been studied as an option for treatment in various immune-related diseases.
 However, back in 2000, levamisole was pulled from the market in the United States due to its adverse side effects and because it was found in many traces of cocaine.

 Some common levamisole side effects include: